Writing a Philosophy Paper

 · If you are using a computer not directly connected to the campus’ network, you will need the current off-campus log-in password, which you can get by logging into your Ingram Library account: http://www.westga.edu/~library/password/

-You may not use my lecture notes in writing your paper.
+Unless you get my explicit permission to do so, you may not use my lecture notes in writing your paper.
 If you are writing about material that is touched on in my online notes but that originated in one of your assigned readings, the readings must be your primary source of information.
 You will lose points for “Understanding of Course Material” if you rely on my lecture notes rather than on the assigned readings.

 You may use online (web-based) resources, but only those in the following list: